 A CM shall perform sending reconfiguration request from CM to another CM procedure as shown in clause Error!
 Reference source not found..
 The CM shall send CMReconfigurationRequest to the subject CM when receiving a trigger to start sending reconfiguration request from CM to another CM for its master CM operation.

+When a CM 1 requires to reconfigure a WSO served by a CM 2, the CM 1 shall perform the sending reconfiguration request from CM to another CM procedure described in clause 5.2.10.2.
+The CM shall generate and send the CMReconfigurationRequest message to the CM2.

 Table below shows CxMessage fields in CMReconfigurationRequest message.